YMCA to offer youth sports, summer camps in June

 WICHITA, Kan.
-(KSNW)- As the start of Governor Laura Kelly’s revised Phase Two of reopening Kansas nears, the YMCA and other organizations are releasing their plans for youth sports and summer camps.
+(KSNW) – As the start of Governor Laura Kelly’s revised Phase 2 of reopening Kansas nears, the YMCA and other organizations are releasing their plans for youth sports and summer camps.

 “Being able to allow the kiddos to come back in and do what they love is going to be good,” said Catherine Seals, senior program director.
 “I can’t wait.”